Transport in Dubai: Trams

 The trams for the network will be 44 m long, have a capacity of 300 passengers and will travel at a maximum speed of 50 km/h and an average commercial speed of 20 km/h.
 Running for 20 h each day, it will take only 30 min to ride the entire length of the system The Dubai Tram uses Alstom Citadis 402s.
 To provide safety, comfort and aesthetics, the Dubai Tram corporates methods not found in many trams around the world.
 These trams use ground-level power supply; in other words, the trams do not need overhead cables.
 This recently invented method, also referred to as Alimentation par Sol or "Aesthetic Power Supply" (APS), is currently used in Bordeaux, France.
 In June 2010, the consortium led by France's Alstom and the local/Belgian Belhasa Six Construct stopped work on the estimated $1.1bn Al-Sufouh tram project in Dubai because of irregular payments from the project client, Dubai's Roads & Transport Authority (RTA).
 The system is operational since November 2014.

 Palm Monorail

 The Palm Monorail is a monorail line on the Palm Jumeirah island in Dubai, United Arab Emirates.
 It is operated by the UK-based Serco.
 The monorail connects the Palm Jumeirah to the mainland, with a planned further extension to the Red Line of the Dubai Metro.
 The line opened on April 30, 2009 as the Palm Jumeirah Monorail.
 It is the first monorail in the Middle East.

-The trains are driverless, with attendants for any emergency situations.It's currently runs from Gateway Station to Atlantis Aquaventure and stopped at the new Al Ittihad Park Station & Nakheel Mall station.
+The trains are driverless, with attendants for any emergency situations.
+It currently runs from Gateway Station to Atlantis Aquaventure and stops at the new Al Ittihad Park Station & Nakheel Mall stations.